 How do you prepare Greek mountain tea?
 For a large cup (300 ml), break two or more stems (4 gr.) into three pieces and place them in a pan or in your tea maker with cold water.
-Allow it to simmer for three or four minutes and then immediately pour the tea into a cup.
-If you leave the tea in the pan, a bitterness may develop.
+Allow it to simmer for four, five minutes and then immediately pour the tea into a cup.
 That’s the way Greek people prepare their tea according to ancient tradition, although, they use more than two stems of dried tea per cup.
-Over time, you will find out what quantity and brewing time suits you best.
+Over time, you will find out what quantity and boiling time suits you best.
 The tea should develop an intense colour during this process.

 Others say you should pour boiling water over the tea parts and let it steep for 10 minutes.
 We have not yet found an investigation that would favour one way over the other regarding the release of its essential oils.
 A study by Koedam (1986) states that the odorants are released in the beginning of the process, giving the strained tea a more intense odor.
 However, Arthur Koedam also says that the active ingredients pass into the water only after an intense heating and that essential ingredients do not evaporate.
 Another sign of their release is also the intense colour of the tea.